guest271314/setUserMediaAudioSource/README.md

 > `pactl move-source-output` is the command to move capture streams ("source output" means capture stream and "sink input" means playback stream).

-Dynamically settings means that the same initial `MediaStreamTrack` source will be changed during the stream, thus we can capture microphone, actual audio output (monitor devices that Chromium refuses to list or capture), or any other devices that we decide to capture, in a single contiguous stream, bypassing the specifications and user-agents altogether.
+Dynamically setting means that the same initial `MediaStreamTrack` source will be changed during the stream, thus we can capture microphone, actual audio output (monitor devices that Chromium refuses to list or capture), or any other devices that we decide to capture, in a single contiguous stream, bypassing the specifications and user-agents altogether.

 # Usage